CSE237-SP24/project-nadiyah-karim-jalal/README.md

 - to be continued

 **The following are instructions on how to run the program from the command line**
 - `./script.sh` is the command to input to run our program!
-It works and should prompt user and start the program.
+It works and should prompt the user and start the program.